wsdot-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool returns current dynamic toll rates for specific Washington express lanes and tolled facilities, listing them by name.
-This clearly distinguishes it from sibling tools focused on ferry, border waits, travel times, etc.
+The description clearly states the tool returns current dynamic toll rates for specific WA express lanes and tolled facilities, listing them explicitly (SR 99, SR 520 Bridge, I-405 Express Lanes, etc.).
+It distinguishes itself from sibling tools like ferry alerts or mountain passes by focusing solely on toll rates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.